top of page

 Why send students to Living Word?

-Parents should send their children to Living Word because the school is a place of personalized growth.
+I value Living Word because the school is a place of personalized growth.
 This growth happens in their personal lives, their faith walk, their academia, sports, the arts, and so many other places.
 The opportunities that Living Word offers are endless, and they are all backed by a staff that is deeply engaged in the lives of their students.
 Jesus told the disciples to let the children come to him, the faculty and staff of Living Word truly embody that mission by guiding students, via the Holy Spirit, to the saving faith of the cross.
 Each teacher is rooted in that mission, and the opportunities are simply a means to fulfill the mission.
 I am a proud graduate of Living Word and now a proud member of the staff at Living Word, it is because of my time here that I am where I am today.
 I thank God for this place and the opportunity to continue the work that was started in me many years ago and impart what I learned to the next generations of students.

 bottom of page